oliver-oloughlin/kvdex/README.md

 ### findMany()

-The "findMany" method is used to retrieve multiple documents with the given array of ids from the KV store.
+Retrieve multiple documents with the given array of ids from the KV store.
 The ids must adhere to the type KvId.
 This method takes an optional options argument that can be used to set the consistency mode.